funfair-tech/fun-wallet-docs/docs/guide/web-sdk/react.md

 We don't support `eth_sign`, `eth_signTransaction` and `eth_sendRawTransaction` due to the security concerns with signing and not sending.
 You can only sign and send with our Wallet.
 Also `eth_newFilter`, `eth_newBlockFilter`, `eth_getFilterChanges`, `eth_getFilterLogs`, `eth_uninstallFilter` and `eth_newPendingTransactionFilter` are not supported by our nodes so will not work.

-### Demo using web3 in the example code above
+### Demo Using web3 in the Example Code Above

-First you need to make sure web3 is installed:
+First, you need to make sure web3 is installed:

 :::: tabs :options="{ useUrlFragment: false }"